dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 ```
 1. Handover.

-The leader waits for completion of the Handover condition in order to learn the highest QC held by Validators from previous VPCBCs.
+The leader waits for completion of the Handover condition in order to learn the highest QC held by Validators from previous Verifiable CBCs.

-2. VPCBC.
+2. Verifiable CBC.

 The leader chooses a new transaction (or a batch) T extending the highest known QC and invokes VPCBC-send(T).
-VPCBC disseminates a value with an External Validity predicate V(), such that if an Honest Validator VPCBC-deliver(x), then:
+Verifiable CBC disseminates a value with an External Validity predicate V(), such that if an Honest Validator VPCBC-deliver(x), then:

   (i) V(x) is satisfied.

   (ii) n-f Validators become locked on QC(x).

-Throughout the protocol, Validators maintain a lock on the highest QC they learn from VPCBC.
+Throughout the protocol, Validators maintain a lock on the highest QC they learn from Verifiable CBC.
-The External Validity condition V() employed within VPCBC verifies that the leader proposal proposal extends the known lock or a higher one.
+The External Validity condition V() employed within Verifiable CBC verifies that the leader proposal proposal extends the known lock or a higher one.

 Upon VPCBC-deliver(T), a Validator commits T.